Football bodies could be forced to cover care costs for ex-players with dementia

 A Labour MP says the Professional Football Association has been ‘absolutely disgraceful’ in its response to issue.

-Football organisations could be forced to pay towards the care costs of ex-players who have suffered brain conditions caused by heading footballs under proposals to be tabled in Parliament.
+Football organisations could be forced to pay towards the care costs of ex-players who have suffered brain conditions caused by heading balls under proposals to be tabled in Parliament.

 Campaigners are drafting amendments to the Football Governance Bill with the aim of treating it as an “industrial injuries issue” and overseeing a scheme to provide care and support for those affected.

-The proposals seek to require the industry, including the Football Association (FA) and Professional Footballers’ Association (PFA), to provide the necessary financial support amid concerns existing arrangements are not fit for purpose.
+The proposals seek to require the industry, including the Football Association and Professional Footballers’ Association, to provide the necessary financial support amid concerns existing arrangements are not fit for purpose.

 The Brain Health Fund, set up with an initial £1 million in 2023 by the PFA union with support from the Premier League, has been criticised by campaigners.
 The Premier League said the fund has supported 121 families with at-home adaptations and care home fees.